payzeio/laravel-payze/README.md

 Success and fail routes names, which are used to identify the finished transactions and update transaction status in the database.

 Update route names only if you have defined routes in a different namespace (like `api`).
-For example you will have `api.payze.success` and `api.payze.fail` URLs.
+For example, you will have `api.payze.success` and `api.payze.fail` URLs.

 ### Views